 Like In the Time of the Butterflies, two of Alvarez's other novels have a basis in historical events.
 In the Name of Salomé (2000) is based on the life of one of the Dominican Republic's most celebrated poets, Salomé Ureña, and her only daughter Camila, who taught Spanish during the summers at Middlebury College, where Alvarez is now a writer-in-residence.
 The inspiration for Saving the World (2006) was a footnote Alvarez noticed while researching Ureña.
 In 1804 a Spanish expedition sailed around the world with the smallpox vaccine.
 Because there was no refrigeration, orphan boys were conscripted and vaccinated sequentially during the ship's passage to keep the virus alive.

 In addition to her best-selling novels, Alvarez has published several books for young readers including Before We Were Free (2002) and Finding Miracles (2004).
 A fable for all ages, A Cafecito Story (2001) was inspired by the organic coffee farm Alvarez and her husband, Bill Eichner, founded in the Dominican Republic.
-She has also written two works of nonfiction: a collection of essays, Something to Declare (1998), and Once Upon a Quinceañera (2007), a memoir that examines the customary celebrations for young Latinas coming of age in America, and A Wedding in Haiti (2012), a chronicle of her visit to attend a friend's wedding.
+She has also written works of nonfiction: a collection of essays, Something to Declare (1998), Once Upon a Quinceañera (2007), a memoir that examines the customary celebrations for young Latinas coming of age in America, and A Wedding in Haiti (2012), a chronicle of her visit to attend a friend's wedding.